Akashdeepsingh98/SSD-Assgt-2/README.md

 - CSS file - cssreading.css
 - JS file - jsreading.js
 - It contains some of the books I have read.
+- The books are listed in buttons which open some lines about the book on click and close them on clicking again.